 Brent: It does seem a bit like scaling Mount Everest.

 Denise: Memorizing a one-person show is just not fun.
 In everybody’s job there’s always some piece of it that you loathe.
 For me, it’s the tedious process of memorization.
 If it's a musical, it's so much easier, as there is usually choreography to help with the lines or lyrics.
 Or, in a play with other characters, your line usually comes in response to someone else’s.
+With a one-character piece, it’s just you!
 This is just new to me, so I'm not used to working in this way.

-Brent: No question that prose is often harder to memorize than verse or music.
+Brent: It's true that prose is often harder to memorize than verse or music.
 The rhythm, rhymes, melodies, and physical movement help.
 So what have you tried?

 Denise: My process is usually very calculated.
 I figure out how many pages I need to memorize and when I need to be off book by.
 Then I divide it up by sections, or little chapters, and figure out how many of them I need to memorize per day to be off book by my deadline.

 Brent: It can be tough to memorize in a vacuum.